memudualimatou/INSURANCE-CHARGES-WEB-APPLICATION/README.md

 ## ⚙️ HOW DOES THE INSURANCE CHARGES PREDICTION SYSTEM WORKS?

-This sytem is a flask web application  hosted on heroku.
+This sytem is a flask responsive web application  hosted on heroku.
 The user has to input some data and get the predicted charges immediately.
 The system's interface is built using using HTML & CSS  from scratch.Everything is all about preferences but I will personnaly prefer to  style my web app than using the plain streamlit interface.
 So We use randomforestRegression algorithm to build the model, sterialize it and destrerialize it using Pickle to make prediction.
 Whenever a user enter the correspondant input through the interface, at the backend , a function in the flask app is called to fetch the inputted data, clean it and displayed the predicted outcome.<br><br>